Netcracker/KubeMarine/documentation/internal/Hardening.md

 ```
 Save the file with above mentioned changes and the kube-apiserver pods will be restarted.
 Restart the pods manually in case automatic restart doesn't happen in order to apply the changes in the cluster.

+Also make sure to update `kubeadm-config` configmap in kube-system namespace to store these changes.
+Elseon running any of the mantenance procedue, these changes would be lost.

+`kubectl edit cm kubeadm-config -n kube-system`

 ### Automated Application for Strong Cyrptographic Ciphers for API server during new cluster installation